dustinpfister/blog_posts/_posts/canvas-example-game-flappy-collector-idle.md

 ## 1 - What to know before continuing

 This is a post on a canvas game example, I assume that you have some background on canvas and javaScript in general.
+As such you are now at a point where you want to start creating more complex projects that at least start to feel like a finished product to some extent.

 ## 2 - The game module